Induction of Labour

 This method basically entails filling a small balloon with water that lies in your cervix and mechanically opens it.
 For the procedure you will lie on your back with your feet in stirrups, sometimes the care provider will ask you to put your fists under your bum.
 This allows your cervix to be more visible.
 The doctor will use a sterile speculum and a light to have a good view of your cervix.

 Every woman differs in regards to how long the balloon needs to stay in.
-It usually comes out easily once the cervix is dilated 3-4 centimeters.
-You might feel cramping after the insertion, but it is important to try to rest, because labour and delivery are still many hours away (most likely).
+It usually comes out easily once the cervix is dilated 3-4 centimetres.
+You might feel cramping after the insertion, but it is important to try to rest because labour and delivery are still many hours away (most likely).

 Some doctors like to use a medication called oxytocin in conjunction with the foley.
 Others wait until after your water has broken (either on its own or artificially) to start that medication.
 Either way, it is a medication often used in labour.
 Even if you go into labour on your own, doctors will use it to augment the process.